Structured Domain Adaptation with Online Relation Regularization for Unsupervised Person Re-ID: Introduction

-Although domain translation-based methods have fallen out of favor in recent years due to their uncompetitive performance, we argue that they have great potential to make use of valuable source-domain data with accurate identities.
+Although domain translation-based methods have fallen out of favor in recent years due to their uncompetitive performance, we argue that they have great potential to make full use of valuable source-domain data with accurate identity labels if they are imposed with proper regularization strategy.
 Translating source-domain images to the target domain to create new training samples with identity labels is at the core of domain translation-based methods.
-Previous works used identity-based regularization (\eg classification loss \cite{deng2018similarity,chen2019instance} or contrastive loss \cite{deng2018image}) to preserve the ID-related appearance during translation.
-However, we observe that their domain-translated images cannot well maintain \emph{inter-sample relations} even with such ID-based constraints (Figure \ref{fig:fig1}(a)).
-We argue that such relation consistency is critical for generating informative training samples as they better capture distributions of source-domain data.
+Previous works used identity-based regularization (\eg classification loss \cite{deng2018similarity,chen2019instance,zou2020joint}, contrastive loss \cite{deng2018image} or triplet loss \cite{tang2020cgan}) to preserve the ID-related appearance during image translation, {\ie forcing different identities' images to be well separated from each other after translation.} However, we observe that their domain-translated images cannot well maintain \emph{inter-sample relations} even with such ID-based constraints. {The inter-sample relations in our paper are represented by semantic affinities/similarities between samples' encoded features in the latent space, rather than the simple positive/negative relations given by the ground-truth identity labels.} {As demonstrated in Figure \ref{fig:fig1}(a), in existing image-to-image translation frameworks, although images of the same class can still be well classified into the same class after translation, the inter-sample affinities in the latent space might not be well maintained to effectively regularize the translation process.} {For example, in the first case of Figure \ref{fig:fig1}(c), persons from two distinct identities are in yellow and orange, respectively.
+After domain translation by CycleGAN \cite{zhu2017unpaired} and SPGAN \cite{deng2018image}, the images of the different persons show similar color and appearances.
+The inter-sample relations are not well maintained.
+In the second case, a male and a female are in the same color - blue.
+After translation by CycleGAN \cite{zhu2017unpaired}, the two images of the male change to green and blue, respectively.
+After translation by SPGAN \cite{deng2018image}, the two images for the male are both in green while the girl is still in blue.
+The inter-sample relations are not well maintained by the existing translation-based methods.} {We argue that maintaining inter-sample relations during image-to-image translation is critical for generating informative training samples, which cannot be effectively regularized by identity-based regularization in \cite{deng2018similarity,chen2019instance,zou2020joint,deng2018image,tang2020cgan}.}

+To tackle this challenge, we propose an end-to-end structured domain adaptation (SDA) framework with a novel \emph{online relation-consistency regularization} term.
+It consists of a structured domain-translation network, a source-domain person image encoder and a target-domain encoder.
+The structured domain-translation network generates the source-to-target translated images, which can benefit the training of the target-domain encoder.
+At the same time, two domains' encoders are coupledly trained to model inter-sample relations on-the-fly, which regularize the training of the domain-translation network.
+We alternatively optimize the target-domain encoder and structured domain-translation network in each iteration, in order to exploit their mutual benefits.